-- a. the likelihood your project would proceed without the grant and how the grant will impact the project in terms of scale and timing (5 points). - b. the total investment the grant will leverage and why the Australian Government should invest in your project (10 points). - c. the commercial potential of your project including the expected commercial outputs such as new products, processes or services, and/or any expected spill over benefits (10 points).
+- a. how the grant will impact the project in terms of scale and timing.
+This should include justification for the funding amount requested and whether the project could proceed without Australian Government funding (5 points). - b. the total investment the grant will leverage and why the Australian Government should invest in your project, including how the benefits will be substantially retained in Australia (10 points). - c. the commercial potential of your project including the expected commercial outputs such as new products, processes or services, any expected spill over benefits and plans at the end of the project.
+(10 points).